-Calvary Christian High School is accredited by Southern Association of Colleges and Schools (SACS) and the Association of Christian Schools International (ACSI) and the Florida Council of Independent Schools (FCIS).
+Calvary Christian High School is accredited by Southern Association of Colleges and Schools (SACS), Association of Christian Schools International (ACSI) and the Florida Council of Independent Schools (FCIS).

 Founded in 1895, SACS CASI accredits over 13,000 schools and school systems throughout the United States and overseas.
 SACS CASI is an accreditation division of AdvancED.
 AdvancED is also the parent organization of the North Central Association Commission on Accreditation and School Improvement (NCA CASI) and the National Study of School Evaluation (NSSE).

 Founded in 1978, ACSI has over 5000 member schools in 100 countries with 1.2 million students and 70,000 teachers and administrators.
 ACSI is an association speaking with a viable and authoritative voice in education and enabling effective Christian schools to be recognized as essential and contributing to the public good.
 As a result, Christian school students worldwide acquire wisdom, knowledge, and a biblical worldview as evidenced by a lifestyle of character, leadership, service, stewardship, and worship.

 Florida High School Athletic Association (FHSAA)